-Within the EU, the role of the Commission – a collection of unelected foreign bureaucrats – has become intrusively overbearing, nowhere more starkly than in the current attempt to compel member nations to accept quotas of “migrants” against the will of their national governments and electorates.
+Within the EU, the role of the Commission – a collection of unelected foreign bureaucrats – has become intrusively overbearing, nowhere more starkly than in the ongoing attempt to compel member nations to accept quotas of “migrants” against the will of their national governments and electorates.
 Control over immigration policy was certainly a key issue in the Brexit referendum in Britain.

-Freedom and Heritage Society of Australia asserts as a non-negotiable principle the primacy of the well-being of people in our Australian community, including the protection of our values and willingness to defend our borders and way of life.
+Freedom and Heritage Society of Australia asserts as a non-negotiable principle the primacy of THE WELL-BEING OF PEOPLE IN OUR AUSTRALIAN COMMUNITY, including the protection of our values and willingness to defend our borders and way of life.
 The efficiency of the global economic or political system must come a very distant second.

 In July 2018 the UN finalized the text of a Global Compact for Safe, Orderly and Regular Migration, with a view to having countries sign it in December 2018.
 This very large bureaucratic document proposes extraordinarily objectionable, intrusive infringements on national sovereignty.
-Our Minister for Border Protection, Peter Dutton, very rightly announced that Australia would refuse to sign it.
+Our then Minister for Border Protection, Peter Dutton, very rightly announced that Australia would refuse to sign it.
 The issue here, as elsewhere, is the effrontery of the UN (like the EU) in brazenly seeking to trample on democratic freedoms.

 The issue of allegedly human-induced climate change is another cause of globalist hyperventilation.

 In Australia, August 2018 saw the dumping of a Prime Minister essentially over issues of globalism versus national interest.
 Malcolm Turnbull decided to ratify the Paris Agreement and the target of a 26 per cent to 28 per cent cut in CO2 emissions by 2030 relative to 2005, the day after Donald Trump was elected US President.
 At that time he already knew full well that Trump planned to take the US out of the Paris Agreement with potentially adverse consequences for Australia of the US withdrawal.
 Right up till his removal by the party room, Turnbull wanted to push on with the National Energy Guarantee (NEG) even though this meant bizarrely uncompetitive electricity prices for Australian industries and household consumers, as well as unreliability of supply.
-Surely by the debacle of power failures in South Australia had already made that clear?
+Surely the debacle of power failures in South Australia – blackout of the entire state – had already made that clear?

 Freedom and Heritage Society of Australia is firmly on the side of the national interest, not globalist dreams that leach the content out of our democracy and subject us to the dictates of foreign bureaucrats and corrupted international bodies.
-The UN Human Rights Committee is a classic case in point – currently chaired by that paragon of human rights, Saudi Arabia!
+The UN Human Rights Committee is a classic case in point – previously chaired by that paragon of human rights, Saudi Arabia!